Culbone Church: History

 Joan D'Arcy Cooper, psychologist, Yoga teacher, author of Guided Meditation and the Teaching of Jesus, and wife of the potter Waistel Cooper, was organist at the church and is buried in the graveyard.
 The graveyard also contains a war grave of a soldier of the Welsh Guards of World War II.
-Sir David Calcutt QC, a barrister and public servant, is buried in the churchyard too.
+Sir David Calcutt QC, a barrister and public servant, is buried in the churchyard.

-Interior and exterior features

-The nave has retained its box pews, including a Jacobean squire's pew for the now ruined Ashley Combe House.
-The tall proportion of the nave and the primitive bowl font suggests Anglo-Saxon origins.
+Services are still held despite the lack of access by road.

+Architecture

+The interior scale and decoration suggest Anglo-Saxon origins.
 The east end is restored.
 There is a small window, carved from a single block of sandstone, outside the north wall of the chancel, with a face on top of the pillar dividing the two window lights.
 This is probably also Saxon.

+The nave has box pews, including a Jacobean squire's pew for the occupier of Ashley Combe House.
+The church can seat about thirty people.
+The chancel is 13.5 × 10 ft, the nave 21.5 × 12.33 ft and the building has a total length of 35 ft.
+The font sits on a victorian support but the bowl is far older possibly dating back to the Saxon period.

+The church has 2 bells with the older dating to the 14th century while the young one dates to the 17th.

 Access

 The church is passed by the South West Coast Path, but drivers must turn off the A39 opposite the village pub, and park where possible on the narrow track.
-There is then a walk of "through steep woods of walnut and oak, glorious on a summer's day with the sea glinting through the trees, darkly mysterious and dripping with water in winter".
+There is then a walk of 1.5 mi described by Simon Jenkins as "through steep woods of walnut and oak, glorious on a summer's day with the sea glinting through the trees, darkly mysterious and dripping with water in winter".

 In media

-In a television version of Lorna Doone, St Beuno's was used as the location for the marriage of John Ridd at Oare Church.

-The church is featured briefly in the video for Mike and the Mechanics' 1988 hit song "The Living Years".

-A 2016 BBC television series Coastal Path, about the South West Coast Path, includes a visit to the church.
+The church has been used for filming including a television version of Lorna Doone; the video for Mike and the Mechanics' 1988 song "The Living Years", and 2016 BBC television series Coastal Path, with Paul Rose.